KomMonitor/kommonitor.github.io/docs/migration.md

 **Important:** Make sure you have created a proper backup of your database, which can be used for restoring the current state of the database, if the migration process fails.
 ### From 4.x.x
-This section captures the migration steps that are required to update from any version 4.x.x to 5.0.0.
+This section captures the migration steps that are required to update from any version 4.x.x of the Data Management API to version 5.0.0.
 #### 1) Capture current DB state
 First, capture the current state of those tables of your KomMonitor DB that have to be manually enhanced with additional values.
 In particular, these are the tables `indicatorspatialunits`, `metadatageoresources`,